fabiomattei/uddocs/_tutorials/crud.md

 The get section contains a transaction section that can contain one or more queries.
 In this case it contains: **DELETE FROM article WHERE id=:id;**.

-As you can see this query has a parameter id that comes from the get parameters sent to the page: **{ "type":"long", "placeholder": ":id", "getparameter": "id" }**.
+As you can see this query has a parameter id that comes from the get parameters sent to the page:

+{% highlight json %}
+{ "type":"long", "placeholder": ":id", "getparameter": "id" }
+{% endhighlight %}

 This parameter is linked to the request parameter: **{ "type":"long", "validation":"required|numeric", "name":"id" }**.